 Desalination World Champion and Recycling Champion Israel:

-In 2016, Israel will cover more than half of its national water needs with a water treatment plant.
+Israel covers more than half of its national water needs with water treatment plants.
+That's world record.

 A hotel pool in Mitzpe Ramon, in the middle of the Negev desert.
 With new technologies, Israel can now cover a large part of its water needs even in times of drought.
 Source: GEO online